ekhowell/phylo_class/README.md

 chr17   mm10_ncbiRefSeq exon    15555087        15555358        0.000000        -       .       gene_id "XM_006523988.3"; transc
 chr17   mm10_ncbiRefSeq CDS     15555566        15555667        0.000000        -       2       gene_id "XM_006523988.3"; transc
 ```

-We only want the features labeled NM_144809.2 because this is the accession number for the PRDM9 CDS reference sequence.
-We also need to convert this GTF file into BED file format (only need the CHROM, START, and STOP columns) in order to intersect these genomic coordinates with the records in the VCF file.
-To do this, we can use the following command:
+This contains PRDM9 locus information for different tracks in the Table Browser.
+We only want the features labeled NM_144809.2 because this is the NCBI accession number for the PRDM9 CDS reference sequence.
+In order to pull these regions out of the VCF file, we also need to convert this GTF file into BED file format.
+Since the BED file specification only requires a CHR, START, and STOP column, we need to remove the extraneous information contained within the GTF file.

+This command will both extract the NM_144809.2 features from the GTF file and remove the additional columns so that the output conforms to the BED file format.
 `cat mm10_prdm9_ncbi_refseq_gtf.txt | grep "NM_144809.2" | grep "CDS" | cut -f1,4,5 > mm10_prdm9_ncbi_refseq_gtf.bed`

-Now, you should have a file that looks like this:
+The resulting file should look like this:
 ```
 chr17	15543976	15545360
 chr17	15553352	15553545